Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the “ultimate girl code”

-They’re heading to South Africa together and they won’t be fighting over any boys
+They’re heading to South Africa together and they said they won’t be fighting over any boys – which hasn’t lasted long…

 It’s finally back – Love Island has arrived for its sixth series, the first of which to be broadcast in January.